benhook1013/space-game/PLAYTEST_CHECKLIST.md

 - [ ] Player can shoot and destroy a basic enemy
 - [ ] Bullets travel in the direction the ship is facing
 - [ ] When stationary, the ship rotates toward the nearest enemy within range
-- [ ] Target button toggles auto-aim radius display
+- [ ] Target button toggles range rings display
 - [ ] Asteroids spawn randomly and drift across the screen
 - [ ] Enemies and asteroids show varied sprites
 - [ ] Shooting an asteroid destroys it and increases the on-screen score